 - A. New Developments.
 Whenever any residence or other structure is constructed or developed, it shall be the duty of the new owner to procure an assigned number from the Street Addressing Committee.
-This shall be done at the time of the issuance of the building permit. - B. New Subdivisions. - 1.
-Any prospective subdivider shall show a proposed road name and lot numbering system on the pre-application preliminary subdivision plan submissions to the Planning Board.
-Approval by the Planning Board shall constitute the assignment of road names and numbers to the lots in the subdivision. - 2.
+This shall be done at the time of the issuance of the building permit. - B. New Subdivisions.

+- 1. Any prospective subdivider shall show a proposed road name on the final plan submissions to the Planning Board.
+Approval by the Planning Board shall constitute the assignment of road names for the subdivision. - 2.
 On the final plan showing proposed roads, the applicant shall mark on the plan, lines or dots, in the center of the streets every one hundred (100 ft) feet so as to aid in assignment of numbers to structures subsequently constructed. - 3.
 Developers of subdivisions shall be required to erect signs naming streets within each approved subdivision at the onset of the construction phase.
 Street signs shall be approved by the Public Works Director and installed by the developer prior to the issuance of building permits for any of the subdivision lots.